Fallen animal stock

 For further information please contact Animal Waste on: +44 1624 686810.

-Cull cattle that are fit to be transported can be taken to the cull facility provided by DOI; producers should contact DEFA on +44 1624 685844 to arrange a booking.
-Those animals that are unfit to travel must be killed on farm, either by a Veterinary Surgeon, DOI staff or other competent person and the carcasses collected by DOI in the usual way.
+Cull cattle/calves may be killed on farm, either by a Veterinary Surgeon, DOI staff by prior arrangement or other competent person and the carcasses collected by DOI in the usual way.